 - Braille and large print instructional materials such as tests, charts, and hand-outs.

-- Specialized educational aids.
+- Specialized technology and educational aids.

 - Developmental toys and games to build concepts and enhance learning.